 Many, many poor attempts gave way to minor successes.
 I kept learning until I knew all the rules of photography.
 The rules that governed composition, lighting and exposure.
 The rules that would translate into amazing photographs.

-Don’t get me wrong in no way to I pine for the Darkroom ages.
-I love digital photography and it’s instant gratification.
-I love that you can take amazing photos with a phone, I love having it with me whenever I want to shoot.
-I have a camera available all the time and can see the results as they happen.
+Don’t get me wrong there is no pining for the Darkroom ages.
+The new age of digital photography and it’s instant gratification has made way for new art and artists.
+Its amazing the photos you can take with a phone, and having it with you whenever needed.
+A camera is now available all the times and we can see the results as they happen.
 One has to question, how relevant are professional food photographer’s in an age of Instagram I -phone world?
 Are the new generation of photographers better off because of technology or are they missing a valuable component of the photographic process?

 If you have ever tried to string together a package design photo shoot or attempted to get still photos of beverages or a burger, you might have learned an expensive lesson.
 Check out our latest Videos Here Or Schedule some time to talk about your photo or video assets.